grotius-cnc/debian_distro_live_build_post_tweaking/README.md

 		$ sudo ./create-live-build-buster.sh

-- Creates a directory /iso/ containing the live-build source code and hybrid.iso dvd output.
+- Creates a directory /iso/ containing the live-build source code and the *live-image-amd64.hybrid.iso*
 - Recommendends : Make a temponairy copy of the whole /iso dir to stay safe when you accidentaly messed things up in next step.

 Create archive :